-Our education program started at Maketu Primary School in 2015, with seed funding from Western Bay District Council (WBOPDC).
-The 2016 school year was funded by WBOPDC, as well as Maketu Rotary, allowing us to include Paengaroa Primary in the program.
+Our education program started at Te Kura o Maketu in 2015, with seed funding from Western Bay District Council (WBOPDC) as a way in which the volunteers in our group could interact with the local community and share our knowledge with the next generation.
+The 2016 school year was funded by WBOPDC, as well as Maketu Rotary, allowing us to include Paengaroa School on the programme.
 In 2017 we were able to add Te Puke Primary with continued funding from WBOPDC, Maketu Rotary and new sponsor Te Puke Kiwicoast Lions Club.
-Our aim is to continue to include one new school each year.
+The programme has been very well received by schools and recently won the Western Bay Regional Trustpower Community Award for “Education and Child Youth Development”.
+We aim to continue to add at least one new school per year.

 Additional one off education days are available to any school in the Bay of Plenty.
 Lessons can be catered to any age group, helpful teaching resources are provided and are delivered by MOWS Scientists.
 Field trips cost approximately $250 each (includes planning time, 2 presenters and a donation to MOWS).